Szczepaniak-M/InterProcessChat/README.md

 ### structures.h
 Header file contains definition of all structures using to communication client-server by IPC queue.
-The file contains also two functions to parsing string using by `server.c` and `client.c`.
+The file contains also three functions to parsing string using by `server.c` and `client.c`.
 The details of communication between clients are in file `PROTOCOL`